WesloTheWeb/to-do-app-demo/README.md

 ### Closing Thoughts
 This is ultimately a giant form of creating, reading, updating and deleting, but I am more comfortable with TypeScript in regards to React.
 Maybe I'll add more features like a wheel for task or something new.
+I did want to do a timestamp but maybe later.
 This was a great project because my go-to would be React Hook Forms, and forms can be tricky and tedious.
 If I had a choice I probably would do React Hook Form only to take advantage of that library's error handling, but it always is good to see forms from a native point of view.